wavemaker/docs/learn/react-native/react-native-embed.md

 import AndroidPreview from '/learn/assets/android-embed-preview.gif';
 import IOSPreview from '/learn/assets/ios-embed-preview.gif';

 From WaveMaker 11.8 onwards, React Native apps can be embeded into the native application.
-By using the CLI command and inital changes to Native App, WaveMaker is adding React Native project code to Native code.
+By using the CLI command you can add React Native code to Native Code.
+This allows developers to use the advantages of React Native such as cross-platform development and faster iteration, while maintaining or enhancing an existing native codebase.

+## Why to embed React Native into Native Code

+This integration of React Native into Native Application comes with few significant benefits that makes development and management of applications easier.

+- You can start using React Native in a specific part of your application without having to rewrite the entire application.
+- As it helps in creating cross-platform applications, you can write the code once and use the same React Native code for both iOS and Android, reducing development time.
+- React Native allows for faster development and iteration with features like hot-reloading and a more flexible UI approach.
+- Introduce new features or screens using React Native in a legacy native app without a complete rebuild.

+## Embedding React Native

+When using this feature, you can add WaveMaker React Native application to an existing native application, such as a small component or an SPA, or even a micro application.
+Once the code is converted to a native app, by running the CLI commands, React Native code inside the Embedded Application can be updated.
+However, for the first time, you must implement the following setup.

-## Requirements
+### Requirements

 - JDK 17
 - Apache Maven 3.8.2